Growing Home Garden Tomatoes

 Tiny tannish mite, barely visible to the naked eye, that causes many small yellow specks and fine webs.
 Forceful water sprays, insecticidal soaps or chemical sprays may be used for control.

 Creamy-white to light purple larvae that eat tunnels in the stem, causing the plant to wither and die.
 Remove and destroy weeds where the insect may breed.
 Locate hole in stem where the borer entered, split stem lengthwise above the hole, and kill the borer.
 Bind the split stem, and keep the plant well-watered.
 Spray to prevent further infestations.

 Brown, green or black shield-shaped bugs that give off a foul odor.
 They suck juices from the plant and cause hard whitish spots just under the skin of the fruit.
 Sprays are effective.

 Green, brown or pink worm that eats holes in fruit and buds.
 Sprays during June help control this insect.
 Make several applications.

-Tomatoes are attacked by bacterial speck and spot, early blight, fusarium wilt, anthracnose, septoria leaf spot, tobacco mosaic virus, curly top virus and verticillium wilt.
+Tomatoes are attacked by a number of diseases including bacterial speck and spot, early blight, fusarium wilt, anthracnose, septoria leaf spot, tobacco mosaic virus, curly top virus and verticillium wilt.
 Information on controlling diseases can be found in MU Extension publication G6202, Disease Prevention in Home Vegetable Gardens.